meower-media-co/Meower-Vanilla/README.md

 Meower is a free, open-source, and nonprofit social media platform.

 Meower-Vanilla is the original, Scratch-based client for Meower.
 It runs on TurboWarp and CloudLink Turbo.
-This version of the Meower Client is intended for use on Destkops and Laptops, and used as a reference for other clients.
+This version of the Meower Client is intended for use on Desktops and Laptops, and used as a reference for other clients.

 ### [Launch Meower!](https://app.meower.org)